manissen/predicting-recipe-health/README.md

 #### Results
 **Observed Difference: 51.4524**
-On average, the time difference between recipes with and without missing ratings is ~51 minutes.
+On average, the difference in minutes between recipes with and without missing ratings is ~51 minutes.

 **P-value: 0.1040**
 This is the probability of seeing a difference this large (or larger) just by random chance if the null hypothesis were true.

 **Interpretation:**
 Since p-value (0.1040) > significance level (0.05), we fail to reject the null hypothesis.
-You do not have statistically significant evidence that the missingness in rating depends on minutes.
+We do not have statistically significant evidence that the missingness in rating depends on minutes.
 Although there's a noticeable average time difference between recipes with and without ratings, there's not enough statistical evidence to say that recipe duration (minutes) explains why ratings are missing.

 ## Hypothesis Testing
 We are interested in analyzing if recipes that are unhealthy get higher ratings compared to healthy recipes.
+We hypothesize that people may review 'unhealthy' recipes higher because they have higher sugar and fat content and may taste better.
 We are using data from our 'health_score' column which assigns a score to each recipe denoting its healthiness.
 Higher scores correspond to unhealthy recipes.
-We selected the cutoff between unhealthy and healthy recipes as 68.81 because it is the median of the 'medium healthy' category and represents the center of the health scores.
+We selected the cutoff between unhealthy and healthy recipes to be 68.81 because it is the median of the 'medium healthy' category and is at the center of the "health_score" data.

-### Null Hypothesis
-There is no difference between the ratings of recipes have health scores less than or equal to 68.81 and recipes that have health scores greater than 68.81.

-### Alternative Hypothesis:
-Recipes that have health scores greater than 68.81 get higher ratings than recipes that have health scores less than or equal to 68.81.

-### Test Statistic
-Difference in Group Means
+Median 'health_score' of each 'health_rating' category:
 ```py
 median_health_score_by_rating = by_recipe.groupby('health_rating')['health_score'].median()
 print(median_health_score_by_rating)